Sessions

 - A permission mode that controls whether tool calls require your approval

-You can create sessions through the DorkOS UI, the REST API, or by simply starting a conversation with the Claude Code CLI.
+You can create sessions through the DorkOS UI, the REST API, or by starting a conversation with the Claude Code CLI directly.

 Sending Messages

-Each message you send is delivered to the Claude Agent SDK, which streams back a response.
-During streaming, you receive real-time events including:
+Each message is delivered to the Claude Agent SDK, which streams back a response.
+During streaming you receive real-time events:

 - Text deltas — Incremental chunks of Claude's response